mastrHyperion98/crunchyroll-connect/README.md

 Crunchyroll-connect is a python library used to connect, communicate and fetch streaming data from api.crunchyroll.com.
 This library enables developers to develop their own Crunchyroll Application alternative with more robust and flexible features.

+Note: This repository may stop working at any time as Crunchyroll has rolled out a new API and there is not telling when they may shutdown the old one.
+Atm their are still some legacy software that crunchyroll manages that still use the old api.
+For example, the Windows App.

 # Features

 * Search crunchyroll API by query